magore/hp85disk/release/windows/README.md

 ### Detecting serial ports for the hp85disk and ISP
   **Make sure your ISP and hp85disk are NOT attached yet**
-  * Hint: Make sure you are network connected so Windows update can automatuically install any drivers
+  * Hint: Make sure you are network connected so Windows update can automatically install any drivers
   * Open a Command Prompt (search cmd.exe and open)
     * Unless you have one open from the previous steps
   * Run the following command
     * **python3 listports.py**
-  * Attach the hp85disk to your computer and attach power addapter for the hp85disk board
+  * Attach the hp85disk to your computer and attach power adapter for the hp85disk board
     * Wait until windows finishes installing the FTDI serial drivers this can take a minute
   * Re-Run
     * **python3 listports.py**